How to improve lawn drainage – 8 ways to protect your garden from flooding

 FAQs

-Now that you know how to improve lawn drainage, it's up to you to grab an umbrella (ella, ella, ella) and get to work.
+Now that you know how to improve lawn drainage, it's time to grab an umbrella (ella, ella) and get to work.

 Kayleigh Dray became Ideal Home’s Acting Content Editor in the spring of 2023, and is very excited to get to work.
 She joins the team after a decade-long career working as a journalist and editor across a number of leading lifestyle brands, both in-house and as a freelancer.